University Art Collections

 This large folk art collection donated in Fall of 2012 by Ned and Jacqueline Crouch includes many media, from sculptures and woodwork to paintings and drawings, this collection features works from such artists as William Edmondson, Herbert Baggot, E.T.
 Wickham, and Miles Smith.

 The Robertson Collection is a collection of over 300 magnificent photographs donated to the University by Jim and Nan Robertson.
 Nan Robertson was herself a talented art student who studied in Arizona in the 1970s and ‘80s.
-Jim owned the Fifth Avenue Gallery of Photography in Scottsdale, Ariz., which brought him into contact with such distinguished artists as Bill Brandt and Bruce Barnbaum.
+Jim owned the Fifth Avenue Gallery of Photography in Scottsdale, Ariz., which brought him into contact with such distinguished artists as Bill Brandt, Bruce Barnbaum, Ansel Adams, Ruth Bernhard and André Kertesz .
 Since moving to Dover, Tenn., the couple has been adamant about sharing their passion with the University.
 The donation gave the University one of the most impressive photography collections in the region.
-Some of the pieces are currently on display in the Honors Commons and the Faculty Lounge in the University Center.
+Some of the pieces are currently on display in the second floor of the Art + Design building.